pierrick-jeanjean/personal-blog/_posts/recipes-serie/07-july-meals/2025-07-01-sauteed-broccolis-with-garlic-and-lemon-steamed-potatoes-and-grilled-salmon-fillets.markdown

 #### Ingredients (for 3 persons)

 **For the sautéed broccolis with garlic and lemon**:
-- 500g broccoli (cut into florets)
+- 500 g broccoli (cut into florets)
 - 3 garlic cloves (finely chopped)
 - Zest and juice of 1 lemon
-- 30mL olive oil
+- 30 mL olive oil
 - Salt and pepper to taste

 **For the steamed potatoes**: